wiktor-falek/resultat/README.md

 }
 ```

-In this case, the annotated return type explicitly states that the function returns a Result containing UserData.
+In this case, the annotated return type explicitly states that the function either returns **ResultOk** containing UserData or **ResultErr**.